What does 2018 have in store for buy-to-let landlords?

 This initiative will more accurately reflect a tenant’s ability to make rental payments and as such, will also provide landlords with an extra layer of reassurance.

 Minimum energy standards

-Landlords looking to let properties with new tenants, have until April 2018 to bring their property in line with new Minimum Energy Efficiency Standards (unless exemption applies).
+Landlords looking to let properties with new tenants have until April 2018 to bring their property in line with new Minimum Energy Efficiency Standards (unless an exemption applies).